leonordaluma/leonordaluma/README.md

  - Email is the quickest way to get a response from me
  - I read text messages but I will never reply and I usually never answer my phone

+ ### 😄 I do my best work when...
+ - I listen to music

 <!--

 ### 🔭 I’m currently working on ...